 - 1. Search for and display the DVR you want to update. - 2.
 Right-click the DVR and then select Edit form the pop-up menu.
 The Edit DVR pop-up is displayed.
-This screen will differ slightly depending on whether this is a Flashback or body-worn DVR. - 3.
-If this is a Flashback DVR and Fleet Management is enabled, make sure the DVR tab is selected.
-Otherwise, proceed to the next step. - Go to the Assigned Firmware field and select the highest firmware version from the drop-down list. - 5.
+This screen will differ slightly depending on whether this is an in-car or body-worn DVR. - 3.
+If this is an in-car DVR and Fleet Management is enabled, make sure the DVR tab is selected.
+Otherwise, proceed to the next step. - 4.
+Go to the Assigned Firmware field and select the highest firmware version from the drop-down list. - 5.
 Click Save.
 A confirmation message is displayed.